gauntface/web-push-book/src/_content/chapter-04/02-web-push-protocol.md

 allows the push service to authenticate the application (This is defined by the [VAPID spec](https://tools.ietf.org/html/draft-thomson-webpush-vapid)).

-The following steps are taken for application server authentication:
+What does all this actually mean and what exactly happens?
+Well these are the steps taken for application server authentication:

 1. The application signs some information with it's **private application key**.
-1. This signed information is sent in the network request to the push service.
+1. This signed information is sent to the push service as a header in the POST request.
-1. The push service uses the stored public key to check that the signed information is signed correct. *Remember*: The public key is the `applicationServerKey` passed into the subscribe call.
+1. The push service uses the stored public key is received from `subscribe()` to check that the signed information is signed by the private key relating to the public key. *Remember*: The public key is the `applicationServerKey` passed into the subscribe call.
-1. If the signed information is valid the push service triggers the push message.
+1. If the signed information is valid the push service sends the push message to the user.

-An example of this flow of information is below:
+An example of this flow of information is below (Not the legend in the bottom left to indicate public and private keys):

 ![Illustration of how the private application server key is used when sending a message.](/images/svgs/application-server-key-send.svg)

-The "signed information" in the Web Push Protocol is a JSON Web Token.
+The "signed information" added to a header in the request is a JSON Web Token.

 ### JSON Web Token

-A [JSON web token](https://jwt.io/) (or JWT for short) is basically a way of sending a message to a third party such that if the third party has your public key, they can decrypt part of a JWT and validate that it's from you because only you could sign it with the matching private key.
+A [JSON web token](https://jwt.io/) (or JWT for short) is a way of sending a message to a third party such that if the third party has an applications public key, they can validate the signature of the JWT using the public key and check that it's from the expected application because it has to have been signed by the matching private key.

 There are a host of libraries on [https://jwt.io/](https://jwt.io/) that can do the signing for you and I'd recommend you do that where you can, but let's